Mindy White: Career

 Aside from her work with Lydia and States, White has collaborated with Anthony Green of Circa Survive on a holiday cover of the song Baby, It's Cold Outside in 2010 and artist BLACKBEAR on his song "End Up" in 2012.
+Mindy also collaborated with artist TELLE of rock band The Word Alive, lending her guest vocals in 2021 to his song, "Letting Go".